ihom3/SocialTap/Sprint2.md

 ## Frontend

 ### Work Completed
-Added the following social media platforms:
+Added the following tiles:
-1. A
+1. Tiktok
-2. B
+2. Youtube
-3. C
+3. Discord
-4. D
+4. Twitch
-5. E
+5. Reddit
-6. F
+6. Resume
-7. G
+7. E-mail

 - Implemented logging in/logging out using apple, google, and facebook through Auth0
 - Implemented skeleton of dashboard component that retrieves user object from Auth0 and their